 When you look at rural regions, there could be several kilometers or miles between stops.
 This fact means there is a long period between destinations or locations.
 The costs add up for delivery organizations when you think of everything that goes into these deliveries: people, vehicles, management, etc. Many urban areas are not much better because of traffic congestion and other infrastructure issues.

-These inefficiencies have risen dramatically with the rise of e-commerce companies in the United States and across the world.
-The growth of e-commerce means that demand for home delivery will continue to rise, the number of parcels will increase, and customer experience will continue to be key delivery challenges.
+These inefficiencies have risen dramatically with the rise of e-commerce companies in the United States and worldwide.
+The growth of e-commerce means that demand for home delivery will continue to rise.
+The number of parcels will increase, and customer experience will continue to be key delivery challenges.
 This pressure causes massive problems for a person working in this field.

 There is a combination of three main reasons why anyone should pay attention to optimize their operations: 1) Retail is changing; 2) Consumer expectations are changing, and 3) Technological change and adaptation.